May 28, 2023

 Every revolution begins with a spark

 To enable this, there are no easy answers but fortunately, feasible solutions are within reach.
-One new emerging opportunity to drive this is the talent marketplace solution.
+One approach is to make your internal talent network exceptional.

 Disruptive innovations are waiting to happen in your organization.
 All you need to do is to help people like Spencer Silver and Art Fry in your organization to find each other, let their conversations flow and allow the collaboration to begin.
 So what are you waiting for?
 Explore one of the available talent marketplace solutions and start your innovation revolution today.